Harry Floyd: Metropolitan Police Officer

-Order The Mystery of the Stolen Brides paperback from my agent’s WEBSITE
+Order The Mystery of the Stolen Brides paperback from my publicity agent’s WEBSITE

-…and Yours Truly, following in Harry’s footsteps, on set during a TV production
+…and Yours Truly, following in Harry’s bootsteps, on location during a TV production

 This photo has been on my wall for years.
 It shows Harry Floyd (on the right) receiving a police Long Service award – I still have the tankard.
 Does anyone know who the other gentleman is?

 For more details or media enquiries please contact my AGENT

 Hi Rob this is interesting reading.
 I knew about the Sydney St. siege, and something about a tram.
 I will print this off to keep.

 Great to hear from you!
 Glad you and Steve are okay.
 About the tram, Grandad Floyd heard there was a race gang (from Epsom) having drinks in a pub at the top of Kingston Hill, so he commandeered a tram for him and his ‘posse’, jumped off at the pub and arrested them at pistol point (he was a crack shot for the police at Bisley, by the way).
 They came quietly, apparently.
 I know all this because he took me there once, showed me the garden where they were sat outside boasting and roistering.
 Trust Charlotte’s wedding went beautifully.
 Please give my good wishes to Steve.
 With love and all the very best.
 Rob x

 Correction Harry was my Great Grandfather

 Hi Scott, Thanks for your comment.
 Yep, Harry was your Great Grandfather, Gladys’s father.
 I have happy memories of seeing you in the Yorkshire Dales for your parents’ big anniversary a few years back, where I came with my sister Chris and John Hession.
 All the bravest and best in all you’re doing, Rob